Connecticut in the American Civil War: Notable leaders from Connecticut

 Shortly after the war began, Col. Daniel Tyler of the 1st Connecticut was promoted to brigadier general.
 Later, other field officers in Connecticut regiments such as Alfred Terry, Henry Warner Birge (both born in Hartford), and Robert O. Tyler of the 4th Connecticut Infantry would be raised in rank to general.
 Some Connecticut-born men with antebellum U.S. Army service also became leading generals early in the war, including Ashford-born Nathaniel Lyon, one of the war's earliest army commanders to be killed when he was shot down at the Battle of Wilson's Creek in Missouri.
 Cornwall's John Sedgwick commanded the Union VI Corps for much of the war until killed at the Spotsylvania Court House.
 He was succeeded by Horatio G. Wright of Clinton, a long-time officer in the Regular Army.

 Major General Joseph K. Mansfield of Middletown led the II Corps of the Union Army of the Potomac during the middle of 1862.
 He was killed in action at the Battle of Antietam during the 1862 Maryland Campaign.
 Another casualty of the fighting at Antietam was Brig.
 Gen. George Taylor, who had been educated at a private military academy in Middletown.

 Joseph R. Hawley of New Haven commanded a division in the Army of the Potomac during the Siege of Petersburg and was promoted in September 1864 to brigadier general.
 Concerned over keeping the peace during the November elections, Hawley commanded a hand-picked brigade shipped to New York City to safeguard the election process.
 Other Union generals with Connecticut roots included Henry W. Benham of Meriden, Luther P. Bradley of New Haven, William T. Clark of Norwich, Orris S. Ferry of Bethel, and Alpheus S. Williams of Deep River.

 New Haven native Andrew Hull Foote received the Thanks of Congress for his distinguished actions in commanding the Mississippi River Squadron gunboat flotilla in the capture of Forts Henry and Donelson and Island No. 10.

 Civil War attractions in Connecticut

 The New England Civil War Museum is housed in the Memorial Building in Rockville.
 It includes the old headquarters of the local post of the Grand Army of the Republic.
 The museum includes the Hirst Brothers' Collection (14th Connecticut Volunteer Infantry), the Thomas F. Burpee Collection (colonel, 21st Connecticut Volunteer Infantry), and the Weston Collection (musician, 5th Connecticut Volunteer Infantry).
 The museum and library (along with the hall and its rooms) are the property of the Alden Skinner Camp #45 of the Sons of Union Veterans of the Civil War.
 In addition, the museum contains the O'Connell-Chapman Library, which has more than a thousand volumes of Civil War literature.

 Fort Trumbull now serves as a state park with exhibits detailing its history.

+The Connecticut 29th Colored Infantry Regiment Monument is located in Criscuolo Park in New Haven, which is where more than 900 Black recruits trained.